Aether drag hypothesis: Lorentz and Einstein

 However, the accumulation of hypotheses to rescue the stationary aether concept was considered to be very artificial.
-So it was Albert Einstein (1905), who recognized that it is only required to assume the principle of relativity and the constancy of the speed of light in all inertial frames of reference, in order to develop the theory of special relativity and to derive the complete Lorentz transformation.
+So, it was Albert Einstein (1905), who recognized that it is only required to assume the principle of relativity and the constancy of the speed of light in all inertial frames of reference, in order to develop the theory of special relativity and to derive the complete Lorentz transformation.
 All this was done without using the stationary aether concept.

 As shown by Max von Laue (1907), special relativity predicts the result of the Fizeau experiment from the velocity addition theorem without any need for an aether.
 If $V$ is the velocity of light relative to the Fizeau apparatus and $U$ is the velocity of light relative to the water and $v$ is the velocity of the water:

 which, if v/c is small can be expanded using the binomial expansion to become:

 This is identical to Fresnel equation.

 Allais aether hypothesis

-Maurice Allais proposed in 1959 an aether hypothesis involving a wind velocity of about 8 km/s, much lower than the standard value of 30 km/s supported by scientists of the nineteenth century, and compatible with the Michelson–Morley and the Dayton Miller experiments, as well as his own experiments regarding the controversial Allais effect unpredictable by general relativity.
-Despite advocating for the need of another theory of gravity, his hypothesis didn't gain significant traction amongst mainstream scientists.
+Maurice Allais proposed in 1959 an aether hypothesis involving a wind velocity of about 8 km/s, much lower than the standard value of 30 km/s supported by scientists of the nineteenth century, and compatible with the Michelson–Morley and the disputed Dayton Miller experiments, as well as his own experiments.
+The controversial Allais effect is not predicted by general relativity and his experimental results have been disputed.